 Leftovers

 If you end up with any leftovers, I would cook the raw beef in the broth and bring the broth to a boil again before cooling to room temperature and storing in the refrigerator.
+64-ounce mason jars are the best for refrigerating broth because they don’t take up a lot of shelf space.
 I love it when the leftover broth solidfies into a jelly-like consistency.

-If I have time, I would discard the spices and add more water to the pot of beef bones and make soup stock and I would use it to make something like beef barley mushroom soup (with a slight hint of the pho spices!).
+When I have time, I use the leftover bones in the pot to make a second round of beef broth.
+Discard the spices, add water to cover the bones, bring to a boil, and simmer for a few hours.
+I would use it to make something like beef barley mushroom soup (with a slight hint of the pho spices!).

 I recently made pho and had a lot of leftover mung bean sprouts and herbs.
 I didn’t want them to go to waste and made them into a Mung Bean Sprouts and Herb Frittata for a quick and easy breakfast.